cosc2336-ds-alg/assg04/.github/ISSUE_TEMPLATE/task-1--implement--sumiterative-function.md

 - You are required to use an iterative solution in the implementation of this function.
 This means you need to define a loop that calculates the sum.
 - You are required to sum up only the requested sub-portion of the list as indicated by the last two parameters.
+- The List should be passed in as a const reference parameter to this function.